ueaner/vim-http-client/README.md

 By default requests will verify SSL certificates for HTTPS endpoints.
 Setting this option to 0 disables SSL verification which allows requests to sites using self-signed certificates, for example.

+#### g:http_client_preserve_responses (default 0)

+By default responses will be written to the output buffer replacing any previous response.
+Setting this option to 1 will preserve previous responses, adding the latest response to the top of the buffer.

 ## Contributing

 This plugin is currently quite simple.
 Contributions, suggestions, and feedback are all welcomed!